 What to look for in a website audit?

 A website audit allows you to verify whether your website is working, so check for the following:

 - Can you actually buy the products or services?

 - If you sell products, I recommend buying a product and sending it to yourself to check the customer experience.
 If you’re using a logistics business to fulfill your products for example, then it’s really interesting to see what happens for your customer.

 - What is the process?

-Make sure that it’s really easy to contact you, so have a link to contact you in the top menu bar, or in the bottom footer so that people can find that easily.
+- Make sure that it’s really easy to contact you, so have a link to contact you in the top menu bar, or in the bottom footer so that people can find that easily.

-- So talk to them in their language,
+- Talk to them in their language.

 - Make it very clear what your company sells.